VladoSkoko/microservice-design-patterns/06 Gateway Pattern.md

 ```

 Despite its numerous benefits, it's crucial to remember that the Gateway can become a single point of failure for a system.
 It should, therefore, be designed to scale and respond well under high demand.

+## Problems Leading to the Creation of Gateway Pattern

+Several challenges in system design necessitated the creation of the Gateway pattern.
+Some of these are:

+- **Decoupling**: Without a gateway, clients need to have knowledge about each individual service and their locations, leading to a tightly coupled system.
+The Gateway pattern provides a layer of abstraction, allowing services to change without impacting clients.

+- **Security and Authorization**: Managing security and authorization can be cumbersome when handled separately for each service.
+With the Gateway pattern, these concerns are centralized, simplifying management and ensuring consistent policy enforcement.

+- **Rate limiting and throttling**: Without a gateway, it would be difficult to control the number of requests each client can make, possibly leading to service overloads.
+The Gateway pattern can efficiently manage these concerns.

+- **Protocol Translation**: Microservices in a system can communicate using various protocols.
+The gateway can provide a single point of protocol translation, making it easier for clients.

+These challenges, among others, led to the development of the Gateway pattern, aiming to simplify the interaction between clients and services in a microservices architecture.

 ##  Defining a Contract in Gateway Pattern